Investment Opportunities in Brazil

 - Downstream opportunities

-- RenovaBio Program: In 2020, more than 14 million tons of greenhouse gas emissions were avoided thanks to the RenovaBio program, which aims to expand the production of biofuels in Brazil.
+- RenovaBio Program: Since the beginning of the National Biofuels Policy, more than 206 million tons of CO2 equivalent have been avoided; the program aims to expand the production and use of biofuels in Brazil.